Helitots Day Nursery

 - Alterations we have made to make our building accessible

 Helitots is a one level building.
-There is a small step outside the front door, we do have a portable ramp which can be used to gain access to the building.
-We also have portable ramps used to enable easy access to our outside play area.
+There is a small step outside the front door, but we do have a portable ramp which can be used to gain access to the building.
+We also have portable ramps which are used to enable easy access to our outside play area as there is a small step when accessing the nursery from the playground.

 - Facilities we have for personal care